promised-ai/lace/book/src/workflow/model.md

 In general the posterior of a Dirichlet process mixture is indeed much like the Himalayas in that there are many, many peaks (modes), which makes the mountaineer's job difficult.
-Certain MCMC kernels do better in certain circumstances, and a employing a variety of kernels leads to better result.
+Certain MCMC kernels do better in certain circumstances, and employing a variety of kernels leads to better result.

 ## Our MCMC Kernels